 - Arrive right at 9:00 am.

-- Buy the Gamcheon Culture Village map – At the entrance, you can purchase a souvenir map and collect stamps to all the locations on the map.
+- Buy the Gamcheon Culture Village map – At the entrance, you can purchase a souvenir map and collect stamps for all the map locations.
 It’s like a personal passport to Gamcheon Village.

 - Wear comfortable shoes

 Did you like this article?
 Support this blog by donating to the button below.